How to Fix the Linux Mint & VirtualBox Video Hardware Acceleration Problem

 1. Enable 3D Acceleration

-1 If Linux Mint is running, then you first need to shut it down (properly).
+- If Linux Mint is running, then you will need to shut it down (properly).

-2 In Oracle VM VirtualBox Manager, you need to right-click on your Linux Mint Virtual Machine and choose "Settings".
+- In Oracle VM VirtualBox Manager, you right-click on your Linux Mint Virtual Machine and choose "Settings".

 2. Install Guest Additions

-2 Click on "Devices" (located in the top menu) and choose "Insert Guest Additions CD image" from the drop-down menu.
+- Click on "Devices" located in the top menu and choose "Insert Guest Additions CD image".

-A window will open with the following message: "This medium contains software intended to be automatically started.
-Would you like to run it?".
+- When you get the following message: "This medium contains software intended to be automatically started.
+Would you like to run it?", you click on "Run".

-Wait until the command is finished.
-When the command is finished it will show the following text "You may need to restart the system (or just restart the guest system) to enable the Guest Additions.
+- Wait until the command is finished.
+When it's finished you will get the following message "You may need to restart the system (or just restart the guest system) to enable the Guest Additions.
 Press Return to close this window".

 Reference(s) and Source(s):